Cherreads

 Boom!
 Boom!
 Boom!

-Exhaling deeply, Su Min focused on the illusory tiger and crane before her.
+Exhaling deeply, Su Min dismissed the distracting noise and focused entirely on the illusory tiger and crane before her, their combined aura pressing down on her.

 "THE WORLD—ZA WARUDO!!!"

-Instantly, time within a radius of hundreds of thousands of kilometers warped.
-Every being felt their movements slow, their consciousness untouched but bodies trapped in molasses.
+Instantly, the flow of time within a radius of hundreds of thousands of kilometers warped and slowed to a crawl.
+Every being in the area felt the bizarre sensation, their consciousnesses untouched and processing at normal speed, but their bodies trapped in molasses, their movements becoming agonizingly slow.

 "Time Law?!"